-Is Jordan a rich country?
+Is Jordan a wealthy country?

 Jordan's economy is among the smallest in the Middle East, with insufficient supplies of water, oil, and other natural resources, underlying the government's heavy reliance on foreign assistance.
 Other economic challenges for the government include chronic high rates of unemployment and underemployment, budget and current account deficits, and government debt.